plancksecurity/planck-proxy/README.md

 ```

 ### Settings

-The proxy must be configured to send messages on a custom port to avoid entering into a loop state, otherwise emails forwarded by the proxy would be put again into the proxy due to the transport configuration.
-So on the `settings.json` file we use `10587`, which has a custom definition on Postfix's `master.cf`
+The security hub must be configured to send messages on a custom port to avoid entering into a loop state, otherwise emails forwarded by the security hub would be put again into the inbound queue due to the transport configuration.
+So on the `settings.json` file we the SMTP port is defined as `10587`, which has a custom definition on Postfix's `master.cf`

-We also need to define a `home` setting.
-The planckproxy command will be executed by postfix, but we want to use the proxy home to create the work folders and import the keys.

 ```
 {